 The Junior Motivational Meeting is held every spring during preregistration for juniors (and off-track sophomores).
 Topics include the senior thesis and capstone experience, Psi Chi, and major events that will take place during the senior year.
 A question-and-answer period follows the prepared presentation.

-Davidson's chapter of Psi Chi, the international psychology honor society, runs a peer-to-peer mentoring program for psychology majors and prospective majors.
+Davidson's chapter of Psi Chi, the international psychology honor society, runs a group mentoring program for psychology majors and prospective majors.
 The goal of the program is to form connections between the older and, hopefully, wiser upperclassmen and the younger new/potential majors.
 Students interested in psychology can get the perspective from a more seasoned student in the department and learn about their research experiences, summer internships, and the grad school process.
-If you are interested in participating as either a mentor or a mentee, email Prof. Scott Tonidandel at firstname.lastname@example.org, the Psi Chi faculty advisor.
+If you are interested in participating as either a mentor or a mentee, email Prof. Maurya Boyd at email@example.com, the Psi Chi faculty advisor.

 Each year, we host a speaker series.
 Psychologists in research and practice are invited to share their work and experience with our students.
 These lectures provide opportunity for our psychology majors to gain valuable exposure to cutting-edge research.
 Email Prof. Jessica Good at firstname.lastname@example.org, coordinator of our speaker series, with speaker suggestions and questions.